-Part 3: Lots Of New Music For Bass Ensemble & The End Of The "Uccello Project" Blog
+Lots Of New Music For Bass Ensemble & The End Of The "Uccello Project" Blog

-Back track for a second with me to few years ago: I was really fired up about organizing house concerts and had a bunch of really memorable shows, then in spring of 2010 along came the Atalanta Fugiens, a massive project consisting of 50 fugues.
+A few years ago I was really fired up about organizing house concerts and had a bunch of really memorable shows, then in spring of 2010 along came the Atalanta Fugiens, a massive project consisting of 50 fugues.
 I went into a sort of practice/recording mode and after extensive trial and error, found the perfect bass ensemble combination to record the fugues with.
 These three part fugues, originally written for voices, lay remarkably well on the bass.
 The music has been done for some time and was mastered by Robert Rich.
-The fugues took me about a year.
+The fugues took me about a year to complete!
 It was so fun and intense, a real experience of growth musically, mentally, and spiritually.
 Of course I was concurrently doing all manner of gigs, other recording projects, as well as some really fun shows (two highlights: opening for Mike Keneally & Bryan Beller Bands and playing with Nat Grant in the first sung shows) ...and the not so small task of raising two daughters and trying my best to help my wife in her endeavors-needless to say its been *ultra* busy!

-So somehow, over the last year and a half or so I've been keeping up a pretty fierce recording regiment up in my little loft (a.k.a.
+Over the last year and a half or so I've been keeping up a pretty fierce recording regiment up in my little loft (a.k.a.
 Tortilla Flats Studios) trying to keep up with the inspired flow of music that seems to be bubbling up out of my basses.
 At this point I have quite a back log of new music for bass ensemble recorded, and am trying to figure out the best way to stagger the release of it all.
-Honestly, I'm a little intimidated.
-I really feel proud of all this new music and want to give it it's just due, but I also want to just get it out there, so I've set myself up a little release schedule for the next year.
+I really feel proud of all this new music and want to give it it's just due, but I also want to get it out there soon, so I've set myself up a little release schedule for the next year.

 This album is as yet unnamed, but I do know that it will be released in late spring and a significant portion of the proceeds will go to the Food Bank Of Monterey County.
 More info on this as the release date approaches.